CEPH-unibe/ACTUAL_Weekly_Participant_Environmental_Screening/README.md

 ### The reports folder

-In the `reports` is the output of the `app_weekly_cleaning_reports` app saved to enable future investigation of raw measured data without running the app again.
+In the `reports` folder is the output of the `app_weekly_cleaning_reports` app saved to enable future investigation of raw measured data without running the app again.